mrwunderbar666/rpi-vumonitor-python/docs/index.md

     pass
 ```

-If you execute this code, you should observer the needle of the VU-Meter to move almost to its maximum deflection (we calculated 13.4 % above for the total maximum)
+If you execute this code, you should observe the needle of the VU-Meter to move almost to its maximum deflection (we calculated 13.4 % above for the total maximum)

 We can also incrementally increase the Duty Cycle with the help of [this little script in my github](https://github.com/mrwunderbar666/rpi-vumonitor-python/blob/master/calibration-tools/pwm_test.py).